Pain relief for farm animals comes in two categories – local anaesthetics and Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).

 Dehorning larger growing animals may have a greater impact on their growth rates as it is more of an ordeal than removing horn buds.
 Removing larger horns should not be routine.

 - Calves unwilling to put their head through pen fronts or stay on feeders with their heads close together.

 What Are The Options For Pain Relief?

-NSAIDs should not be given to dehydrated animals, due to potential gut and kidney damage, and it is not advised to dehorn or disbud animals that are unwell e.g. with pneumonia or scours.
+NSAIDs should not be given to dehydrated animals, due to potential gut and kidney damage.
+Also it is not advised to dehorn or disbud animals that are unwell e.g. with pneumonia or scours.
 Use scales or a weigh tape to accurately determine the weight of the animals to prevent overdose or under dose.